 Tube Mitering Blocks

 There is a series of You Tube videos on Framebuilding by Pithy Bikes in the USA (https://www.youtube.com/watch?v=xKwJvLQa6r4).
 In these he makes many fixtures in his workshop in which he has a plethora of machine tools.
 I was reassured that he was able to mitre tubes in a mini lathe successfully and you can see he makes his tube blocks with a milling machine.
 These take the form of V blocks bolted together, which I expect would cover a flexible range of tube sizes.
-Only having a lathe I have had to make a separate block for each size of tube, so have started with 5 sizes.
+At the time only having a lathe, I had to make a separate block for each size of tube, so have started with 5 sizes.
 Made from aluminium square bar with a piece of square aluminium rod bolted on to facilitate clamping to the lathe tool post.
 The system seems to work quite well and I will post my experiences in another post.

 Sanding Mandrels / Holders